Saturday, August 29, 2009

 Nasri’s effort was placed to the keeper’s left and Vincenzo Montella almost skipped his effort in to the corner for 3-3.

+It was now effectively sudden death.
 Denilson rattled his penalty straight down the middle and it was left to Totti to complete the first five apiece.
 He did so with aplomb.

 Toure took a long run up and then sidefooted home Aquilani response was impish and accurate – 5-5.